GregoryBevan/gradle-kotlin/README.md

 # gradle-kotlin

-First Kotlin experience
+A first Kotlin experience

-Use of kotlin support for gradle build script
+### Eclipse configuration
+This projects is based on gradle kotlin scripts.
+It needs buildship 2.0 splugin in Eclipse.